Change accessibility Google translate Change contrast Font size

 In achieving compliance our aims are to:

-• Comply with statutory obligations
+• Comply with statutory obligations.

-• To comply with our legal duties, the Group will:
+To comply with our legal duties, the Group will:

-• Carry out Fire Risk Assessments (FRAs) of all relevant properties to identify
+• Carry out Fire Risk Assessments (FRAs) of all relevant properties to identify fire risks and implement measures to reduce or remove the risk of fire.

-• Make arrangements to provide safe and effective means of escape; firefighting
+• Make arrangements to provide safe and effective means of escape; firefighting facilities; and detection and warning arrangements at all times.

-• Provide and maintain plant, equipment and work procedures that are safe
+• Provide and maintain plant, equipment and work procedures that are safe according to statutory requirements or good practice.

-• Provide appropriate information relating to fire safety for all residents,
+• Provide appropriate information relating to fire safety for all residents, contractors, employees and all other visitors.

-• employees to work safely and carry out their duties and responsibilities under
+• Provide appropriate instruction, training and supervision to enable all employees to work safely and carry out their duties and responsibilities under the policy.

-• Provide adequate and appropriate resources to implement the policy
+• Provide adequate and appropriate resources to implement the policy.

-• Appoint competent people, with sufficient authority and knowledge to take
+• Appoint competent people, with sufficient authority and knowledge to take measures needed to comply with the law.

 Scope